TenderOwl/Frog/README.md

 Will be available soon!

 ## Install it from source
-You can install Lens by compiling from source, here's the list of dependencies required:
+You can install frog by compiling from source, here's the list of dependencies required:
  - `gtk+-3.0>=3.22.29`
  - `granite>=6.1`
  - `glib-2.0`